Casualties of the September 11 attacks: Aboard the four planes

 The dead included eight children: five on American Airlines Flight 77, aged 3 to 11, and three on United Airlines Flight 175, aged 2, 3, and 4.
 The youngest victim was a two-and-a-half-year-old child on Flight 175 and the oldest was an 85-year-old passenger on Flight 11.

-Among those were killed on Flight 11 including television producer David Angell, who co-created the sitcom Frasier, Wings, actress Berry Berenson, widow of Anthony Perkins.
-Filmmaker Carolyn Beug, who produced the music video Right Now by Van Halen, and astronaut Charles Edward Jones. was another passenger on Flight 11.
+Among those notable passengers killed on Flight 11 were television producer David Angell, who co-created the sitcoms Frasier and Wings, actress Berry Berenson, widow of Anthony Perkins, filmmaker Carolyn Beug, who produced the music video for "Right Now" by Van Halen, entrepreneur Daniel Lewin, who co-founded internet company Akamai Technologies, and astronaut Charles Edward Jones.
 Ice hockey players Garnet Bailey and Mark Bavis were travelling on Flight 175 when it was hijacked.
-Barbara Olson, television political commentator and the wife of then-U.S. Solicitor General Theodore Olson, and women's gymnastics coach Mari-Rae Sopper were aboard Flight 77.
+Physicist William E. Caswell, Barbara Olson, television political commentator and the wife of then-U.S. Solicitor General Theodore Olson, retired U.S. Navy Rear admiral Wilson Flagg, and women's gymnastics coach Mari-Rae Sopper were aboard Flight 77.

 Deaths by stabbing or slashing

-While almost all of the passengers and crew who perished on the flights were killed instantly in the ensuing plane crashes, some were murdered with knives or boxcutters during the hijackings.
-It is believed this occurred at least once on Flight 11 and twice on flights 175 and 93.
-There were no reports of hijackers being violent in any way on Flight 77, although it was noted that they were carrying knives regardless and threatened their hostages with them.
-It is suspected that on Flight 11, passenger Daniel Lewin had his throat slit after attempting to prevent the hijacking in some way or simply as a result of the terrorist trying to instill the other victims with fear, while Mark Rothenberg on Flight 93 may have been killed for the same reasons.
-One passenger aboard Flight 93 said a flight attendant who had been killed without identifying who she was specifically, while a process of elimination determined that Rothenberg was also murdered in the early stages of the hijacking.
-On Flight 11, crew members Betty Ong and Amy Sweeney separately reported that several people had been attacked with knives, including a man (Lewin) who had his throat slashed.
-Shortly after Flight 175 was commandeered by the terrorists, flight attendant Robert Fangman specifically mentioned that both pilots had been killed, adding that other crew members were non-fatally injured.
+While almost all of the passengers and crew who perished on the flights were killed in the ensuing plane crashes, some were murdered with knives or box cutters during the hijackings.
+It is believed that occurred at least once on Flight 11 and twice on flights 175 and 93.
+There were no reports of hijackers being violent on Flight 77, although it was noted that they were carrying knives regardless and threatened their hostages with them.
+It is suspected that on Flight 11, passenger Daniel Lewin's throat was slit after attempting to prevent the hijacking in some way or simply as a result of the terrorists trying to intimidate the passengers into submission, while Mark Rothenberg on Flight 93 may have been killed for the same reasons.
+One passenger aboard Flight 93 said a flight attendant had been killed without identifying her.
+A process of elimination determined that Rothenberg was murdered in the early stages of the hijacking.
+On Flight 11, crew members Betty Ong and Amy Sweeney reported separately that several people had been attacked with knives, including a man (Lewin) who had his throat slashed.
+Shortly after Flight 175 was commandeered by the terrorists, flight attendant Robert Fangman mentioned specifically that both pilots had been killed, adding that other crew members were non-fatally injured.

-At the time of the September 11 attacks, items such as firearms and pepper spray were categorized as hazardous and could not taken on-board without the airline's permission.
-On the other hand, pocket utility knives with a blade less than four inches in length were not prohibited, a fact the hijackers clearly took advantage of to carry out their plan.
+At the time of the September 11 attacks, items like firearms and pepper spray were categorized as hazardous and could not be brought on-board without the airline's permission.
+However, pocket utility knives with a blade less than four inches in length were not prohibited; the hijackers took advantage of that fact to carry out the attacks.

 Foreign deaths

 Excluding the 19 perpetrators (15 of whom came from Saudi Arabia, two from the UAE, and one each from Egypt and Lebanon), at least 372 people from 102 countries besides the United States died.
-The following is a list of the nationalities of the foreign victims:
+Below is a list of the nationalities of the foreign victims: